 What are the risk factors for developing BED?

 There appear to be genetic, environmental and individual factors that increase a person’s risk for developing BED.
-A family history of eating disorders, childhood obesity, a history of maltreatment and stressful life events, poor self-esteem, negative body image, and unhealthy diet practices are thought to be important risk factors.
+A family history of eating disorders and childhood obesity are possible factors.
+Stressful life events, poor self-esteem, negative body image, and unhealthy diet practices are also thought to be important risk factors.

 Anorexia nervosa and bulimia nervosa typically start and peak in adolescence and early adulthood and disproportionately affect white females.
 In contrast, BED affects people of all ages, childhood through the senior years.
 It is common in both men and women, and occurs across different ethnic and racial groups at comparable rates.